human-d3v/f_magazine/NeoVim_as_IDE.md

   static type checking, and code completion with `nvim-lsp-cmp`.
     - This can be installed using `:MasonInstall pyright` from the command line in NeoVim.
+    - *pyright relies on npm to install.
+Refer to the TypeScript section on instructions of how to install npm*

 #### Workflow Specific Configuration
 If you are hoping to work in a way similar to R-Programming Language, where you